These easy Homemade Biscuits are by far the best, most delicious you will ever try! They are so fluffy, buttery, and full of soft flaky layers.

 - Only 3 ingredients

-- Quick and simple to make
+- Quick and easy to make

-- Fast 15-minute cook time
+- Fast 15 minute cook time

 - Homemade and preservative free

-Ingredients for Homemade Biscuits
+Ingredients for Easy Homemade Biscuits

 This recipe only has 3 simple ingredients you probably already have in your kitchen.
 (For measurements, please scroll down to the recipe card below.)